 - Practical experience of executing an life cycle assessment using commercial software

-- Exposure to a range of resources available to do life cycle assessment (inventory databases, life cycle impact assessment methods.
+- Exposure to a range of resources available to do life cycle assessment including inventory databases and life cycle impact assessment methods.

 The learning and teaching methods include:

-- Hands-on life cycle assessment study and group discussions (18 hours)
+- Hands-on life cycle assessment study and group discussions.

 How to apply